chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_IP_CHECKSUM` - The full 64 character hexadecimal string of the SHA256 checksum of the current ip.

+- `ORBIT_IP_SOURCE` - The source url of the current ip.
+This environment variable is only available during a protocol's execution.

 - `ORBIT_TARGET` - The name of the target selected for the latest build process.

 - `ORBIT_TOP_NAME` - The top level design's identifier for the latest build process, only if the build process was a build.